• Skip to primary navigation

 Is starting a colony for feeders worth the time, trouble, and money to feed only 1 bearded dragon?
 Also if the answer is yes and I wanted to to start a colony with only one male and one female should I plan on not feeding from the colony for many many months?
 I would have a mixture of roaches of various sizes with the two that are ready for breeding.

-Here are some issues I see.
-(1) Starting a Dubia colony involves up-front costs and ongoing costs in terms of money, time, and effort.
+Here are some potential issues: (1) Starting a Dubia colony involves up-front costs and ongoing costs in terms of money, time, and effort.
 (2) After the colony gets going, at some point it will provide more Dubia feeders than a single bearded dragon can eat.

-Whether or not it’s worth it is up to you to decide, but for just 1 animal I tend to lean toward no.
+Whether or not it’s worth it is up to you to decide, but for just one animal, we lean toward the answer being no.

-With respect to time, it will indeed take months to get from one male and one female to feeder sustainability.
+Regarding time, it will take months to get from one male and one female to feeder sustainability.

 what are some colors they can range from?